Description

 Wildlife Sightings

-Birds Recently Seen at Augusta Springs Wetlands Trail (as reported to eBird)
+Birds Recently Seen at Augusta Springs Wetlands Trail:

 - Pileated Woodpecker